 Onsen etiquette is not just about rules.
 It reflects Japan's culture of cleanliness, consideration in public spaces, and respect for nature.
-In this article, we will thoroughly explain the 10 basic onsen etiquettes that foreigners should know and their cultural backgrounds.
+By understanding and practicing these etiquettes, you can deeply appreciate Japanese onsen culture and earn the respect of other bathers.

 Rule 1: Always Wash Your Body Before Bathing (Most Important!)